Why Even Consider an Annuity Rollover?

 - You have a $25,000 life insurance policy with $25,000 of cash value.
 Your goals have changed and you want to invest the money more aggressively.
 Solution: exchange the life insurance for a variable annuity (be careful here of losing some unique tax benefits to the life insurance policy).

 - And my favorite – you have a high fee variable annuity and would prefer a lower fee variable annuity.
-Some traditional variable annuity fees are roughly TEN TIMES higher than fees on some of the newer low cost variable annuities!
+Some traditional variable annuity fees are as much as SEVEN TIMES higher than fees on some of the newer low cost variable annuities!

 There are many options to consider here of course.
 However, the important thing is not to look

 at your life insurance or annuity in a tunnel.
-A comprehensive analysis of your insurance products is required and then you can determine the best course of action to provide retirement security and develop your own plan for a secure income stream in retirement.
-It is also important that you make sure you don’t make any of the mistakes often involved with poorly executed exchanges that cause an unintended taxable event (i.e. blowing up the whole deal and owing a boatload of taxes).
+A comprehensive analysis of your insurance products is required.
+Only then you can determine the best course of action to provide retirement security and develop your own plan for a secure income stream in retirement.
+It is also important that you make sure you don’t make any of the mistakes often involved with poorly executed exchanges.
+Mistakes that cause an unintended taxable event (i.e. blowing up the whole deal and owing a boatload of taxes).

 Don’t Know What to Do or Have the First Clue About Annuities?

-*Certain protocols must be followed when enacting a 1035 exchange and the IRS can be very strict about this.
-Example IRS Bulletin – consult an advisor before attempting a 1035 exchange
+*Certain protocols must be followed when enacting a 1035 exchange (“annuity rollover”).
+Furthermore, the IRS can be very strict about this.
+Example IRS Bulletin – consult an advisor before attempting a 1035 exchange.

-Guarantees offered by insurance companies are based on the claims-paying ability of the insurers and are not government or FDIC guaranteed in any way
+Guarantees offered by insurance companies are based on the claims-paying ability of the insurers.
+They are not government or FDIC guaranteed in any way.